harryf/inyourfacecomedy/_posts/2024-08-31-daddys_gone_wild_with_harry_fucks.md

 Since his comedy debut in August 2018, Harry has become a staple in the comedy scenes of Switzerland and beyond, performing in Spain, France, Germany, and Holland.
 His background in software development adds a geeky charm to his storytelling, making his humor resonate with a wide range of audiences.

 Join Harry Fücks, the ginger-bearded, stand-up comedian as he navigates life over 50, singledom, fatherhood, tech chaos and challenges you to ask...
 Who's Your Daddy?

+## ⏰ When?
+Where? 📍

+Friday 20th September at [ROBIN's in Niederdorf, Zürich](https://maps.app.goo.gl/1SyrGDVecCejyFQx5) - just 2 mins from Central Tram Station